Curriculum

 The Extended Curriculum

 Our extensive extra-curricular music programme enables and supports musicianship in students of varying abilities, giving opportunities for students to experience a wide variety of genres and musical ensembles.
-As well as all-inclusive ensembles for mixed ability students who want the enjoyment of performing with others and developing their musical skills, such as Junior Orchestra and Choir, we also offer students the chance for more advanced musical groups such as Senior Orchestra, PA Choir and Mass Bands.
+As well as all-inclusive ensembles for mixed ability students who want the enjoyment of performing with others and developing their musical skills, such as Junior Orchestra, Junior Choir, Boy’s Vocal Group and our Whole School Choir, we also offer students the chance for more advanced musical groups such as Senior Orchestra, Studio Choir and smaller ensembles such as Mass Bands.
 These ensembles are able to challenge the students and prepare them for further studies in the field.
 The School Production (Feb 2022) is another opportunity to stretch and challenge the students; either by performing in the Production Band (for students Grade 5+ on their instrument) or by auditioning to be a member of the cast, where the expectation is that all cast members and musicians develop performance talent and professionalism.
-These clubs/events are not only to encourage enjoyment in the arts but also for students to learn about professional expectations and performance discipline.
-Students are also able to access our department reward system by taking on a leadership role within the department and developing their own musical skills as well as supporting younger students with their music making.
+These clubs and events are not only there to encourage enjoyment in the arts but also for students to learn about professional expectations and performance discipline.
+Students are also able to access our department reward system by taking on a leadership role within the department and developing their own musical skills as well as supporting younger students with their music making

 Overview